SYSTM-JFill/SYSTM-JFill/README.md

 Welcome to my GitHub portfolio, where I explore and solve unique business challenges through organizational data.
 My goal is to turn data into actionable insights that help businesses improve decision-making and performance.
+Aditionally, I do game design which includes project management, scripting and UX!

 Data-Driven Business Solutions Portfolio
 Key Focus Areas